Income Tax Act 2007

 Illustration for Income Tax Act 2007

-When a share or an option to buy a share is transferred as part of a relationship property settlement, you need to consider some special rules.
-You treat the person getting the share or option as if they got it on the same date the other person originally got it.
-They are also considered to have held it from that date until it was transferred to them, you can find more information about this in sections YC 2 to YC 6.
+When a share or an option to buy a share is transferred as part of a settlement of relationship property, you need to consider how this affects the continuity provisions.
+You are treated as having bought the share or option on the same date the other person got it, and as having held it from then until it was transferred to you.
+This rule changes how sections YC 2 to YC 6 in the Income Tax Act 2007 apply to you, which are about voting interests and market value interests, and can be found at sections YC 2 to YC 6.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.